-You don’t know about me, but that ain’t no matter to cry over.
-When I was a young’un no bigger than a persimmon seed, I came to a new home called Firefly Farm.
-My folks had lit out for the boondocks, with me and all our worldly possessions in a tiny pickup truck.
-We arrived at this Firefly place, which was a ramshackle ranch that gave a body the stampeders just looking at it.
+You might not know me, but that’s alright.
+When I was just a young’un, knee-high to a grasshopper, I came to a new home called Firefly Farm.
+My folks had packed up all our worldly possessions in a tiny pickup truck and moved us way out to the boondocks.
+We arrived at this Firefly place, and let me tell you, it was a wild, ramshackle ranch that looked rough enough to give a person the shivers.

 Well, that first day I had the swing of things, and I reckoned it to be the dullest place this side of the Mississippi.
 There were no skyscrapers, no traffic, not even a single pizza place that delivered!
 Just crops and cows as far as you could witness.